swiftlang/swift-evolution/proposals/nnnn-definition-visibility.md

 * `interface`: means that a symbol is present in the binary in a manner that can be called by clients.
 * `implementation`: means that the function definition is available for clients to use for any purpose, including specializtion, inlining, or merely analyzing the body for optimization purposes.

-The existing `@inlinable` for public symbols is subsumed by `@export(interface, implementation)`, meaning that there is a callable symbol, but the definition is also available for specialization/inlining/etc. The existing `@_alwaysEmitIntoClient` is subsumed by `@export(implementation)`, meaning that the definition is available and each client that uses it must emit their own copy of the definition, because there is no symbol.
-The `@_neverEmitIntoClient` attribute on `main`is subsumed by `@export(interface)`, meaning that a callable symbol is emitted but the definition is not available to callers for any reason.
+The existing `@_alwaysEmitIntoClient` is subsumed by `@export(implementation)`, meaning that the definition is available and each client that uses it must emit their own copy of the definition, because there is no symbol.
+The `@_neverEmitIntoClient` attribute on `main` is subsumed by `@export(interface)`, meaning that a callable symbol is emitted but the definition is not available to callers for any reason.

+The two attributes introduced by [SE-0193](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md) are mostly subsumed by `@export`:

+* `@inlinable` for public symbols provides both a definition in the owning module and makes the definition available for callers, akin to `@export(interface, implementation)`.
+Note that `@inlinable` doesn't *guarantee* the presence of a symbol in the way that `@export(interface)` does: in practice, Embedded Swift may not produce a symbol, but non-Embedded Swift will.
+* `@usableFromInline` for making a less-than-public symbol available for use in an inlinable function (per SE-0193) is akin to `@export(interface)`.
+As with `@inlinable`, `@usableFromInline` does not *guarantee* the presence of a symbol in the way that `@export(interface)` does: in practice, Embedded Swift may not produce a symbol, but non-Embedded Swift will.

+`@export` cannot be combined with any of `@inlinable`, `@usableFromInline`, `@_alwaysEmitIntoClient`, or `@_neverEmitIntoClient`.

 ## Detailed design

-`@export` that includes the `implementation` argument inherits all of the restrictions as `@inlinable` that are outlined in [SE-0193](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md), for example, the definition itself can only reference public entities or those that are themselves `@usableFromInline`.
+`@export` that includes the `implementation` argument inherits all of the restrictions as `@inlinable` that are outlined in [SE-0193](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md), for example, the definition itself can only reference public entities or those that are themselves `@usableFromInline` or `@export(interface)`.

 `@export` that includes `interface` always produces a symbol in the object file.